 Fast-forward to September 23rd when the game actually dropped.
 I bought it four hours before it released and pre-loaded it.
 I was excited and ready to roll by the time the game was installed.
 Graphics looked better than the last one, and the environments were more varied in the first few hours than they had been in all of the original game.
 I got to make my own character, and, yes, I made her an Asian woman.
 There wasn’t that much customization, but the fact that they allowed me to do any at all was a step up.

-One thing I noticed within the first hour or so is that there are more NPCs with whom you can interact.
+One thing I noticed within the first hour or so of The Surge 2 is that there are more NPCs with whom you can interact.
 There is one I’m convinced is Patches in disguise, but he actually did give me useful information and wasn’t leading me down a trap in order to kick me into a pit.
 I still have my eye on you, unnamed coughing man.
 You did me a solid this time, but I still don’t trust you.
 My distrust came in handy when I met Penny.
 I won’t say why, but let’s say I’m ready when we meet again, Penny, which I am sure we will do (if I finish the game).

 One of the best/worst things about the original was the way they handled the weapons.
 Every time you used a weapon, you leveled up that class.
 That made sense because of course you’d get better with a weapon the more you used it!
 Initially, I liked the concept, but I quickly realized the problem with the system.
 I’m sure you can probably figure it out for yourself, but in case not, let me lay it out for you.
 In games like this, most people tend to stick to one weapon for the most part.
 If you find one you like later, you upgrade it and off you go.
 There are games in which your competency with a weapon is based on your class, but for the most part, it’s upgrading it with souls or, you know, the general equivalent.

 In The Surge, I spent most of my time with the single-rigged.
 Later on, I dabbled with the twin-rigged with a dash of heavy-duty.
 There were implants that boosted the levels of the different weapons classes, but it wasn’t enough.
 I got around it by grinding a lot, but by the end, my single-rigged level was still higher than the rest by far.
 In the sequel, they’ve done away completely with the leveling up of weapons.
 You simply upgrade the different weapons, and I applaud this decision.
 Yes, I thought it made sense to level up your weapons by using them, but the downside to it was bigger than the upside.
 In the sequel, I don’t feel limited to one weapon class, which is both a blessing and a curse.
 I’m four or five hours into the game, and I have over a dozen weapons.
-I have been switching back and forth between the pear (which surprised me because I hate spears in Souls games) and a few twin-riggeds .
+I have been switching back and forth between the spear (which surprised me because I hate spears in Souls games) and a few twin-riggeds .
 I like the spear because I can keep my distance, but the twin-riggeds are so goddamn fast, and I can do several attacks in succession without draining my stamina.

 One thing I really liked about the first game is the variety of weapons and the different effects they have.
 One thing I really like in this game is that they upped the wackiness of the weapons in this game.
 Oh!
 I have to say that the drones, which I consider part of the weapons, are way fucking better in this game.
 SO.
 MUCH.
 BETTER.
 I can’t even say how much better.
 Well, yes, I can.
 In the first game, I never even used the drone except to open doors, and that was something I had to use it for.
 I don’t even know what it was supposed to do, exactly.
 In this game?
 My buddy!
 It can target an enemy’s limb just as I do and hack it off as well.
 It’s a good ranged option and does appreciable damage.
 I use it for mob control, and it gives me a moment to breath in relief.